18th Edition of our International Valuation Newsletter, Q3 2022

 The last couple of months have been dominated by global and regional events that are having multiple and enormous impacts on our society, markets and economy; on our clients; and on each of us at a personal level.
 We’re seeing increased demand from clients for our services as they seek to make decisions amid forceful and rapidly changing inﬂuences.
 The question of value and price remains at the heart of discussions, while the level of uncertainty is even higher than in the years 2020 or 2021.

-In our last two editions, the focus of our Quarterly Brief has included COVID 19 (twice), ESG and renewable energy.
+Over the last few years, the focus of our Quarterly Brief has included COVID 19 (twice), ESG and renewable energy.
 All these topics are still highly relevant today, for sure.
 In addition, we now face the tragic war in Ukraine, other looming geopolitical tension, continuously disrupted global supply chains and inﬂation levels not seen for decades in developed countries.
 With winter soon upon us in the northern hemisphere, we face skyrocketing energy prices due to an expected shortage of gas and electricity, while underdeveloped countries are threatened by food scarcity.
 The list of dramatic global effects is long, very long.